AnaZonia/moon_notes/Ana Did Science Today.md

 So for initial testing and comparison across optim, lm and rf, I will choose atlantic forest, all, all_continuous_mean_clim or all_mean clim.

+### TAship no Panamá
+10 de fevereiro - 2 de março (Ariel Espino e Nicolas Kosoy) Carnaval, outro curso (3 semanas livres) - ver o custo do voo 24 março - 13 abril (Ariel Espino e Nicolas Kosoy)

+Dormitório Bela Vista - Avenida Balboa.
+Cama King Size e banheiro
+- escritório

+Plano de manejo de bacia de Santa Fe
+Agua Dulce (outro mar) Foz do Rio Santa Fé

+Próxima semana - contatar Nicolas Kosoy

 ## 04/09, Wed - Coding chapter 1
-I have decided to do the larger weekly management on friday and saturday.
+I have decided to do the larger weekly management on Friday and saturday.
 For today, I will focus on coding.
 I am comparing the effect of random forest with optim.
 I will run random forest with each predictor, one by one, to see how it behaves, and do the same with optim.
 So now that R is done and working fine, I am going to focus on the python code: